arielherself/espresso/README.md

 Demonstrations against <strong>Vladimir Putin</strong>’s [military mobilisation](https://te.arielherself.xyz/europe/2022/09/21/vladimir-putin-declares-a-partial-mobilisation) continued in the Russian republic of <strong>Dagestan,</strong> which has already provided a disproportionately high number of soldiers to the war in Ukraine.
 A man was detained for shooting at a draft office in Irkutsk, a region in southeastern Siberia, the latest in a series of similar attacks.
 Across the country more than 2,000 people have been arrested for participating in protests against the measures, according to OVD-Info, a human-rights group.

-<strong>Iran</strong>’s foreign ministry said America and some European countries are attempting to violate its sovereignty by supporting [ongoing protests](https://te.arielherself.xyz/middle-east-and-africa/2022/09/22/why-iranian-women-are-burning-their-hijabs) in the country.
+<strong>Iran’s</strong> foreign ministry said America and some European countries are attempting to violate its sovereignty by supporting [protests](https://te.arielherself.xyz/middle-east-and-africa/2022/09/22/why-iranian-women-are-burning-their-hijabs) in the country.
 At least 41 people have died during ten days of demonstrations sparked by the death in police custody of Mahsa Amini, a young woman detained apparently for wearing a loose hijab.
 Protests have spread around the world, including to Britain, Canada, Chile and Iraq.

 Listen to an abridged version of the subscriber-only briefing.